ms1-learner/cpp-01-en/02_statements_functions_and_errors/04_challenge/README.md

 # Challenge 4

+Create a `main.cpp` file in this directory, and copy this code into it.

 The following program is supposed to find the maximum of two numbers entered by the user but it's not working correctly.
 Debug it and fix it.

 ```cpp